Fried chicken and chili spaghetti at Bob's Big Boy in Burbank

 Advertising

-For the last few years, the pandemic and subsequent inflation have put a damper on L.A.’s late-night dining scene, with plenty of classic after-hours joints closing earlier and earlier to trim down on operating costs.
-In the last year or so, though, we’ve seen enough of a return in late-night dining options (beyond tacos and fast food, of course) to put together this up-to-date guide.
-The definition of “late,” in our honest opinion, means until at least midnight, and we’ve also included options that go past official last call at most lounges, bars and nightclubs.
+Since the pandemic, rising inflation has put a damper on L.A.’s late-night dining scene, with plenty of classic after-hours joints closing earlier and earlier to trim down on operating costs.
+In the last year or two, though, we’ve seen enough of a return in late-night dining options (beyond tacos and fast food, of course) to put together this up-to-date guide.
+The definition of “late,” in our honest opinion, means until at least midnight, and we’ve also included the best late night food options that go past official last call at most lounges, bars and nightclubs.

 Maybe you just got off your flight at LAX, or you want the party to go a little bit longer before you head home for the night.
 Whether you’re grabbing takeout as a bedtime snack or just trying to stave off a hangover, these late-night restaurants—many of them iconic—will definitely fit the bill.